MaxvG115/KnapsackProblem/README.md

 # KnapsackProblem
-Program to solve de knapsack problem using c++.
+Program to solve the knapsack problem using c++.